-

 - where a freeholder disputes the claim but subsequently agrees, three months after the date of the landlord’s agreement.

 A Contractor Notice has to be served on all contractors appointed by the freeholder and essentially tell them that the right to manage company is taking over the management of contractors.
-They must state the name and registered address of the right to manage company, the acquisition date and that if the contractor involved, with reference to the relevant contract, wishes to carry on providing services, they should get in touch with the right to manage team.
+They must state the name and registered address of the company, the acquisition date and that if the contractor involved, with reference to the relevant contract, wishes to carry on providing services, they should get in touch with the right to manage team.

 The freeholder must transfer all uncommitted service charges on the acquisition date or 'as soon after that date as is reasonably practicable'.